gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 ##### Pre-Conditions

 * There should not be a `on-demand snapshot-compaction` task already running for the same etcd cluster.

-* Other than that, it has no pre-conditions as `on-demand snapshot-compaction` runs as a separate job in a seprate pod, hence it doesn't depends on health of etcd cluster members or any other conditions.
+>Note: `on-demand snapshot-compaction` runs as a separate job in a seprate pod, hence it doesn't depends on health of etcd cluster members or any other conditions.

 #### Trigger on-demand full/delta snapshot

 `Etcd` custom resource provides an ability to set [FullSnapshotSchedule](https://github.com/gardener/etcd-druid/blob/master/api/v1alpha1/types_etcd.go#L158) which is currently defauled to run once in 24 hrs.
 [DeltaSnapshotPeriod](https://github.com/gardener/etcd-druid/blob/master/api/v1alpha1/types_etcd.go#L171) is also made configurable which defines the duration after which a delta snapshot will be taken.
-If operator don't want to wait for schedule full/delta snapshot, operator can trigger a on-demand(out-of-schedule) full/delta snapshot on etcd cluster which will be taken by `leading-backup-restore`.
+If operator does not wish to wait for the scheduled full/delta snapshot, he/she can trigger an on-demand(out-of-schedule) full/delta snapshot on etcd cluster which will be taken by `leading-backup-restore`.

 ##### Possible scenarios